BuildOnViction/gitbook/faq/products/tomomaster.md

-# TomoMaster
+# VicMaster

 ## **General**

-### **What is TomoMaster?**
+### **What is VicMaster?**

-[TomoMaster](https://master.Viction.com/), the 'Governance Dapp', provides a professional UI that lists all Masternodes and Masternode Candidates.
+[VicMaster](https://master.Viction.com/), the 'Governance Dapp', provides a professional UI that lists all Masternodes and Masternode Candidates.
 Users can vote for Masternodes, see Masternode performance statistics, and deposit 50K VIC to become a Masternode Candidate.

-### **How do I login on TomoMaster?**
+### **How do I login on VicMaster?**

-Go to [TomoMaster](http://master.Viction.com).
+Go to [VicMaster](http://master.Viction.com).
 On the top-right corner click 'Login'.
 Then select how you want to login: with TomoWallet, with Ledger, with Trezor, with Metamask, TrustWallet or Private Key/Mnemonic.

 ### **What is the 'capacity' of a Candidate/Masternode?**

 The capacity of a candidate is the 50K VIC initial deposit plus the total amount of VIC voted for that candidate.

-### **Which of these numbers on TomoMaster will tell us which is a good performing node vs poorly performing?**
+### **Which of these numbers on VicMaster will tell us which is a good performing node vs poorly performing?**

-On TomoMaster, click on a candidate to open the candidate page.
+On VicMaster, click on a candidate to open the candidate page.
 Scroll down to 'Masternode Rewards'.
 You should look at 'Sign number', 'Slashing history' under Masternode Rewards to determine a good node or not.

 Masternodes will sign a maximum of 60 blocks per epoch.
 A good Masternode will create around 60 signed transactions in that epoch.
 The rewards are also calculated based on the number of signed transactions.